KVNU/sbcli/README.md

 # About

 [This](https://github.com/kvnu/sbcli.git) repository is currently mirrored on [GitLab](https://gitlab.gwdg.de/l.keiser/sbcli.git).
 Current `MVP` version: `0.1.0`
 Some features are still missing, but the core functionality is there.

 `sbcli` is a command line interface for the SmartBeans[^sb_gitlab] application.

+## Known issues

+- The CLI currently only works with the production API, not the local dev server.
+This is because the production API is slightly different from the dev server.
+A solution for this is wip.
+- The CLI currently only works with password authentication.
+Token authentication is wip.
+- The CLI currently only allows submitting exercises that are in a workspace (i.e. in the directory that has been created by `sbcli sync`).
+- On Windows, `sbcli login` apparently doesn't work when using git bash.
+Powershell 7 and `cmd` work fine, though.

 # Installation

 We have releases for Linux, Windows and MacOS.
 You can find them [here](https://github.com/KVNU/sbcli/releases).

 ## Building from source

 ### Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install)